Get

 5. Breed and Weight Restrictions

 Hotel pet policies usually include breed and weight restrictions for dogs.
 Breeds with negative stereotypes, such as Pit Bulls or Dobermans, are often not allowed in hotels due to safety concerns.
 There’s also usually a weight limit per room or even per animal, so hotels can avoid having extremely large dogs on site that may cause other patrons to become nervous.
-Rarely will you find a hotel that has no sort of restrictions on pets.
+Rarely will you find a hotel that has no restrictions on pets.

 Information about weight restrictions should be in the hotel’s pet policy, and breed restrictions are often listed there, too, but not always.
 Make sure you know if your dog is allowed before committing to a hotel!